How to Create Your Own Deed of Trust

 Completing the Form

-In the next section you will enter one or more legal descriptions of the property.
+In the next section, you will enter one or more legal descriptions of the property.
 If you do not have the legal property description already, you can find it easily by contacting your county register or recorder of deeds (by phone or online) and providing the property address or tax parcel number.
 You can also try looking at previously recorded deeds, tax assessments, websites such as zillow.com, your land title, or asking a licensed real estate attorney for help.
 If including multiple legal descriptions, begin each new description on a new line.

 Lastly, you will have the option of entering any additional terms and conditions you wish to include.
 This is mainly to allow you to include any non-standard terms that the parties have agreed to.
 You may want to view the preview first to see the standard terms that have already been included.
+If you wish to allow modifications or improvements to the property, written consent from the lender or beneficiary may be required.
+If the deed includes obligations for property maintenance, be sure to specify the borrower's responsibility for such repairs.
+Any rights or powers not expressly granted in the document are not implied.

 Executing the Agreement